ManyTinyThings/ManyTinyThingsWeb/heat.markdown

     });
 </script>

 The atoms are bouncing all over the place, and they never stop.
-We have created a perpetual motion machine!
+We have created  perpetual motion machine!￿

 Also, notice that the energy stays the same.
-Put another way: _energy is never created or destroyed_.
-This is how the world works at the microscopic level.
+Put another way: _energy is never created o destroyed_.
+This is how the world works at the microscopic level.￿

 We've already seen what happens if the energy keeps decreasing: everything stops.
 What happens if the energy always increases?
 Try out negative friction!